trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 an open source solution.

 For semi-static data mergerfs + [SnapRAID](http://www.snapraid.it)
 provides a similar, but not real-time, solution.
+NonRAID (see below) is a fork of UnRAID's parity calculation solution and can also be used with mergerfs.

 ## NonRAID